 Swimming at a high speed

 Daily Strength Exercise for Adults

 You need to do more daily cardio exercise than strength exercise, but strength training shouldn’t be overlooked.

-This form of exercise helps to maintain healthy muscles and bones, while also improving flexibility, balance, and general physique.
+This form of exercise helps maintain healthy muscles and bones while also improving flexibility, balance, and general physique.

 The good news is that you don’t need to train your muscles every day – a minimum of twice a week is the recommended amount for adults aged between 19 and 64.

-Many prefer to do much more strength training as it builds and tones muscles, as well as not being as intense and draining as cardio, there are plenty of options when it comes to choosing exercises.
+Many prefer to do much more strength training as it builds and tones muscles and not being as intense and draining as cardio; there are plenty of options when it comes to choosing exercises.

 Strength exercise involves doing several sets of repetitions that work specific muscles.

 For instance, a single bicep curl counts as one rep, while a set covers the number of reps completed.

 The idea is to work each muscle until it becomes difficult to do another rep.